django/dsf-working-groups/active/online-community.md

 ### Roles in within WG

  - Chair/Co-chair: Ideally these two members will be represenatives from separate platforms within the community.
 This is to ensure the WG remains balanced.
- - The Code of Conduct WG Liaison is a voting member of this working group that is chosen by the CoCWG from their members.
+ - The Code of Conduct WG Liaison is a voting member of this working group that is chosen by the CoC WG from their members.
  - Board Liaison: Must be an active Board member; may be the same as Chair/Co-Chair, may not be the same as CoC WG Liaison.

 ## Budget